top of page

 Powell School Visits the RBVG

-We’re excited to share that the Garden recently welcomed Second Graders from Powell School classroom 224, for a fun-filled tour and a hands-on lesson about engaging our senses in nature and how a garden can build respect for community!
+We’re excited to share that the Garden recently welcomed Second Graders from Powell School classroom 224, for a fun-filled tour and a hands-on lesson about engaging our senses in nature and how a garden can foster respect for community!

 The students explored a wide variety of vegetables, fruits, herbs, and flowers that grow in the Garden, learning to identify them through touch, smell, and sight.
 They especially loved the giant sunflower head donated by our member, Connor Celeste.
 A big thank you to you, Connor!